chrisjwaddell/blue-moon/README.md

 `<script src="https://cdn.rawgit.com/chrisjwaddell/blue-moon/main/dist/blue-moon-min.js"></script>`

-Or download the file and include it in your project.
+Or download the file and include it in your Node project, place blue-moon.js in your directory and include:
+``
+const BlueMoon = require("./blue-moon")
+``

-To declare a start and end date for data to extract that spans the whole month, you can do this: \
+To declare a start and end date, you can do this: \
 ``
 let reportStart = BlueMoon( { day: 1 })
 `` \